sameershukla/JavaFPLearning/README.md

 **Unit**: Unit is a class that represents the absence of a value.
 It is used to indicate that a function returns no useful value, similar to the void type.

+### The utils package is work in progress that is a collection of some user-defined utils method.
+Very USEFUL by the way.

 # What are Functions